- Summary

 NAIROBI, Sept 16 (AfrikTimes) – U.N. investigators on Tuesday accused South Sudanese authorities of plundering the country’s wealth, including $1.7 billion paid to companies linked to Vice President Benjamin Bol Mel for road construction projects that were never completed.

-The report also highlighted an annual budget allocation to the president’s medical unit that exceeded total national health spending.
+The report cites an annual budget allocation to the president’s medical unit that exceeded health spending across the entire country.

 Large portions of South Sudan are at risk of severe hunger, according to the Integrated Phase Classification April-July projection.
 Source: ipcinfo.org

-In a written response to the U.N. commission, Justice Minister Joseph Geng argued that the report relied on figures inconsistent with the government’s own data, attributing South Sudan’s economic woes to conflict, climate change, and declining sales of its main export, crude oil.
+In an official written response sent to the U.N. commission, Justice Minister Joseph Geng said the report was based on figures that do not match the government’s own data and attributed South Sudan’s economic problems to conflict, climate change and falling sales of its chief export, crude oil.

 A spokesperson for Bol Mel declined to comment.